Cruz-Lopez-Carlos-Antonio/AnalyticNPKE/README.md

 Two outputs are generated.
 The first one is provided by the Python's shell, where the time and the neutron density are printed.
 The second output is given as a txt file whose name is "solutions_final", and which is generated in the same folder where the code is saved.

 #### Output 1.
 Python's shell.
-<details><summary>CLICK HERE to expand the Outout of the application of AnalyticNPKE-Ramp.py</summary>
+<details><summary>CLICK HERE to expand the Output of the application of AnalyticNPKE-Ramp.py</summary>
 <p>

 ```Python